Yobubble/yona-bot/README.md

 - Leverage docker compose for easy local running.

 ## Issues encountered
-- Poor real-time conversation performance.
+- Poor performance.

-NOTE
+### Some Notes
-- you can just terminate the bot to reveal the recorded files
+- you can just terminate the bot directly in the terminal to reveal the recorded files or use ```/disconnect``` to remove the recorded files